UCF/UCF-Post-List-Shortcode/readme.txt

 == Changelog ==

+= 2.0.5 =
+Bug fix
+Updated random_int to rand for backwards compatibility

+= 2.0.4 =
+Enhancements
+* Adds the option to apply filters to the shortcode attributes that are available per layout.

 = 2.0.3 =
 Enhancements
 * Added new `$size` attr to `UCF_Post_List_Common::get_image_or_fallback`, which allows you to specify the image size to retrieve.
 This defaults to `large` to accommodate for sites that depend on the function previously (incorrectly) returning full-sized images, while still avoiding returning _huge_ images at least.